v5ma/selfawarenetworks/README.md

 ‘Elementary,’ said he.
 ‘It is one of those instances where the reasoner can produce an effect which seems remarkable to his neighbor, because the latter has missed the one little point which is the basis of the deduction.’
 Sherlock Holmes Quote

 # Trademarks & Copyrights: All Rights Reserved.

+Declared Trademarks and copyrights referenced here protect authorship and provenance of the theory and texts.

+Clarification (Non-Commercial Research):
+Self Aware Networks is an academic, science-based theory of mind and consciousness.
+It addresses human phenomenology and informs AI models.
+This repository is an open-science research notebook and preprint archive.
+It is not a company, corporation, startup, or commercial entity, and no commercial services are offered.
+Mentions of funding refer to research grants, philanthropy, and collaborative academic support.

 Self Aware Networks, Self Aware Neural Networks, Sentient & Self Aware Neural Networks, the The Self Aware Networks Institute and variations on these names are the Trademarks of Micah Blumberg, and this work is my Copyright.